millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

 The program counter is the module that keeps track of what instruction we are going to execute, <b>LAPILU assumes that your first intruction to execute is in memory address 0</b>.

-In LAPILU the program counter is split in 2 halfs LOW and HIGH both N size so the size of the complete program counter is ALWAYS 2 times N thats why the <b>maximum</b> length of the address bus (M) is 2N, because 2N is the maximum number the program counter can count.
+In LAPILU, the program counter is split in 2 halfs, LOW and HIGH (both N size) the size of the complete program counter is ALWAYS 2 times N, thats why the <b>maximum</b> length of the address bus (M) is 2N, because 2N is the maximum number the program counter can count.
 <br>
-When the program counter needs to output its data to the address bus it wil output the M less significant bits if M is less than 2N.
+When the program counter needs to output its data to the address bus, it will output the M less significant bits if M is less than 2N.

 ### Memory address register

-The porpouse of this module is to store a memory address that can be output to the address bus, however this register is not directly available to the programmer, but is used internally for the execution of the instructions.
+The purpose of this module is to store a memory address that can be output to the address bus, however this register is not directly available to the programmer, but is used internally for the execution of the instructions.

 ### Stack pointer register

-The porpouse of this register is to store the value of the pointer to the stack.
+The purpose of this register is to store the value of the pointer to the stack.

 <b>But how the stack and the stack pointer works in LAPILU?</b>

-Well as you can see in the architecture diagram, <b> the stack pointer is only N bits long but its porpouse is to save a memory address and that could be M bits long and M could be between N and 2N</b> so, how it works?
+Well as you can see in the architecture diagram, <b> the stack pointer is only N bits long but its purpose is to save a memory address and that could be M bits long and M could be between N and 2N</b> so, how it works?

 The answer is easy, the remaining most significant bits are assumed as 1 so for example,